javiermtzo99/personal_portfolio/src/content/work-experience/kuona.md

 order: 2
 ---

-Kuona is a SaaS platform utilizing deep learning techniques to optimize product pricing, promotions, and inventory management for multinational companies in the USA, Latin America and Europe.
+Kuona is a Software as a Service platform utilizing deep learning techniques to optimize product pricing, promotions, and inventory management for multinational companies in the USA, Latin America and Europe.
 During my tenure here, I contributed to the following projects:

 **Promotions.** Solutions for analyzing promotion outcomes (post-mortem) and predicting future promotional performance.
 - Participated in migrating ETL processes from PostgreSQL and Django commands on Lambda to a Data Warehouse architecture using Glue Catalog, Spark jobs and a Medallion architecture with S3 buckets (bronze, silver, gold), orchestrated via Airflow.
 This migration improved execution time by up to 70% and reduced costs by approximately 30%.